 The main objectives of the Office of Research and Projects with regard to grants and contracts post award management are to provide supportive services to achieve and facilitate sponsored research and education project objectives.

 When the University accepts funds from an external agency, it does so under the conditions imposed by the funding agency.
-The Office of Research and Projects and Research and Projects Fiscal Management seeks to protect the fiscal integrity of the University.
+The Office of Research and Projects, (both Pre-Awards and Post Awards) seeks to protect the fiscal integrity of the University and to exercise and demonstrate good stewardship of funds awarded to SIUE from all sources.
+(Federal, State, Private, Local and Foreign governments and entities)

 Satisfactory fiscal performance of an award is conditioned primarily on an accurate and adequate proposed budget that has subsequently been accepted by the funding agency.
 Also, clear indication of the source of funds for the University's share of the total project costs and the proper inclusion of facilities and administration (F&A/Indirect) costs to the extent allowable by the funding agency is required.